lukaszlach/code-container/README.md

 * `EDITOR_CLONE` - optional, repository URL to clone in the editor home directory
 * `EDITOR_LOCALHOST_ALIASES` - optional, semicolon-delimited list of host names to map to localhost; if Docker Desktop is detected, `host.docker.internal` becomes an alias for `localhost` inside the editor container
 * `EDITOR_BANNER` - optional, banner to display in a new terminal window
+* `EDITOR_LINE_ENDINGS` - optional, either `LF` (default) or `CRLF`
 * `EDITOR_PORT` - optional, port number to use, useful when using host network mode to run the editor

 ## Running

-Docker container requires mounting `/var/run/docker.sock` from the host system (Docker-in-Docker).
+Docker container requires mounting `/var/run/docker.sock` from the host system.
 Set up a volume on target `/files` directory to preserve your work, files created in the editor will respect the user and group ids used to run the editor.

 Basic example: